Graying of hair is caused by two main processes:

 This is an herb that can reduce oxidative damage.
-One study showed that people taking ashwagandha for more than a year had increased hair pigment.
+One study showed that people taking ashwagandha for more than a year had increased amounts of hair pigment.

-As we discussed, stress can accelerate hair greying (R).
+As we discussed, stress can accelerate hair graying (R).
 Try to meditate more, and change your thinking patterns to become less stressed, for example via cognitive behavioral therapy.

-Some drugs can lead to hair greying, like antimalarials and various chemotherapeutic drugs.
+Some drugs can lead to hair graying, like antimalarials and various chemotherapeutic drugs.

 (these are not sponsored links)